diogok/py_matching_pattern/README.md

 import py_matching_pattern as pm
 ```

-First you will add initialize with a fixed size of keys to match (size of the list).
+First you will add initialize a `PatternMatchStore` with a fixed size of keys to match (size of the list).

 ```python
 pmdb = core.PatternMatchStore(keysize=3)